IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-41.md

 NOTE: If you use a repository that is forked from the official [Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) or a different branch, then you must update the values of the `Repository URL` and `Revision` parameters to match your repository and branch.
 For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, then these two parameters must be changed.

-#### Install Event Manager
+#### Install IBM Netcool Operations Insight

-Install Event Manager by using GitOps to create an Argo CD App for Event Manager.
-The parameters for Event Manager are as follows:
+Install IBM Netcool Operations Insight by using GitOps to create an Argo CD App for IBM Netcool Operations Insight.
+The parameters for IBM Netcool Operations Insight are as follows:

 - GENERAL
     - Application Name: anyname (for example: "eventmanager-app")